Potomac, North Branch

 "Lunch Stop"

-A rocky rapid that makes a sharp left turn at a concrete wall which continues after the turn.
+A rocky rapid that makes a sharp left turn at a concrete wall (from which the picture was taken) which continues after the turn.
 After the sharp left turn, there is a playhole, which can be surfed to the enjoyment of the paddlers that gather on river left to eat lunch.
-After the lunch stop, there is a little bit of 'boogie water' before the next rapid.

 "Warnick"